CloudplexPlatform/developer-community/applications/pods and containers/labs/helloworld/helloworld.md

 ​https://github.com/cloudplex-io/hello-world

+#### Prerequisite

+If you want to deploy this lab, you need to deploy at least one infrastrture.
+We have labs on infrastrture as well, you can follow them to deploy infrastructure

 ### Add Application Info

 Give name to your application and specify the version, you can also give tags to your application of your choice.